FinalCionide/PPLGPwn_PS42016A-s_v2/README.md

 - Program hangs : Just reload the ssh.
 - Program hangs : Your tv turned off and SSH is closed

 - Reliabilty of this exploit v2 99%

+  TESTED MODELS vs 2019a-s

+- PS4 CUH-1116A (Phat model) Credit to Reddit user: naczelnyprezes via post: https://www.reddit.com/r/ps4homebrew/comments/1dmnecg/comment/la173h5/
+  There are some issues..
+- Will take multiple attempts to retry.
+1 - 6 times. but due to the code, the is a function to auto-retry.
+SOLVED.

 I will upload a video to you tube showing this method, good luck